-When we first saw the trailer for Rubber, we were geeked; We've watched Black Sheep and loved it (because it rocked.)
+When we first saw the trailer for Rubber, we were absolutely geeked.
+We've seen Black Sheep and loved it (because it rocked.)
 We watched Black Devil Doll, because it looked too ridiculous and awesome to be true (it was decent.)
 We sat through Thankskilling because it looked crazy (it sucked.)
 So sure, Rubber had one of the cheesiest plots of all time, but we'll be damned if it didn't make us giggle and swear that we had to see it asap.

-A telekinetic tire named Robert, on a murderous killing spree?
-Come on, it's just crazy enough to be brilliant!
+On film however, Rubber and it's "fresh" plot are nowhere near brilliant.
+In fact, the movie teeters on the edges of annoying and painful more than anything else.
 It was fun in a quirky way for about the first 10 minutes, as were introduced to our killer tire, Robert, and we see him learn his surroundings and travail the land in search of...something.
 He crushes a can, he crushes a bottle.
 He rolls and falls.
 He looks around as a human would, then rolls on again.
 He tips over.
 Pretty neat stuff.

 When he happens upon his first live victim, a rabbit, the movie ceases to be interesting.
 Meet a rabbit... it explodes.
 Roll on.
 Meet a bird... it explodes.
 Roll on.
 Meet a random string of people... heads explode.
 Roll on.
 Repeat.
 Repeat.
 Repeat.
 It was all very underwhelming and uninspired, and as the movie wore on, got harder and harder to stomach.